-In the first and second part of this blog series, we saw some basic differences between scalability of Relational and Non-Relational Databases.
-In this post, I will show you how to use these databases correctly, and also tell you about some well known companies that use these databases.
+In the first and second part of this blog series, we saw some basic differences between the scalability of Relational and Non-Relational Databases.
+In this post, I will show you how to use these databases correctly, and also tell you about some well-known companies that use these databases.

 Non-Relational Database (NoSQL DB)